-- Thoroughly clean before the top-up cap is opened or any connector loosened. - Use clean containers when topping up the oil. - Only use pure oil that has been stored in a sealed container. - Not reuse drained oil. - Change the oil and filter according to the intervals specified in Service Schedule on page 10
+- Thoroughly clean before the top-up cap is opened or any connector loosened. - Use clean containers when topping up the oil. - Only use pure oil that has been stored in a sealed container. - Do not reuse drained oil. - Change the oil and filter according to the intervals specified in "Service Schedule" on page 9.